ccp4/dimple/index.md

 we present here only two of them:

  `--slow` (or `-s` for short) -- recommended if you are not in hurry.
-DIMPLE will take twice more time, spending it mostly on extra cycles of refinement.
+DIMPLE will take twice as long, spending more time on extra cycles of refinement.
 If this is still too fast, give this option twice -- to get 100 cycles of jelly-body refinement.

 `-M` is also quite popular.
 It decides when MR should kick in.
-`-M 0.4` (the default value) runs MR if R-factor after rigid-body refinement, in data up to 3.5A, is above 0.4.
+`-M 0.4` (the default value) runs MR if the R-factor after rigid-body refinement, in data up to 3.5A, is above 0.4.
 Edge cases: `-M0` -- always run MR, `-M1` -- never.